Stephcraft/Project-16x16/README.md

 #### Other developers
 * Write your ideas in the folder `idea`, preferably with the `.md` file format or share on Discord directly!

+## Overall goal
+The goal of the project is to create an amazing video game with processing to make people go WOW.
+We are going the extra mile to show what can be achieved with processing and to understand from A to Z how we made it.
+We are building a big project from scratch to inspire others.

+> Contribution to an open source project is a great element to display on your portfolio

 ## Concept
 Art by 0x72 (more [here](https://0x72.itch.io/16x16-industrial-tileset)).